FORTUVA/FORTUVA-BETTING-AUTOMATION-ENGINE/README.md

-# Fortuva Automation Bot
+# FORTUVA-BETTING-AUTOMATION-ENGINE

 An open-source helper tool for **Fortuva Prediction** players on Solana.
-This bot does **not** predict market direction — it simply places bets automatically in the direction you choose, so you can focus on your own strategy.
+This enginee does **not** predict market direction — it simply places bets automatically in the direction you choose, so you can focus on your own strategy.

 ## 🔐 Safe Private Key Handling

 ### ⚠️ Security Disclaimer

-**IMPORTANT**: This bot runs locally on your computer.
+**IMPORTANT**: This enginee runs locally on your computer.
 Your private key never leaves your device, and no external services collect or store it.
 However, always use a dedicated wallet with only the SOL you're willing to use for betting.
 Never use your primary wallet for automated tools.

 ### 🛡️ Best Practices

-#### 1. Create a Dedicated Bot Wallet
+#### 1. Create a Dedicated enginee Wallet
-- **Generate a new Solana wallet** specifically for bot operations
+- **Generate a new Solana wallet** specifically for enginee operations
 - **Never use your main wallet** or any wallet containing significant funds
 - **Fund it only** with the amount you're willing to risk for betting

 #### 2. Secure Private Key Storage
 - **Environment Variables**: Store your private key in a `.env` file (never commit this file)
 - **File Permissions**: Ensure `.env` file has restricted access (600 permissions on Unix systems)
-- **Backup Securely**: Keep a secure backup of your bot wallet's private key
+- **Backup Securely**: Keep a secure backup of your enginee wallet's private key

 #### 3. Wallet Separation Strategy